korcakSEA/testimonials-grid-section-main/README.md

 ### What I learned

 I really enjoyed while doing this project.
 Because seeing the result after the thought process is made me happy.
 I did not know anything couple of months ago.
-And and repetition and process satisfy.
+And repetition and process satisfy.

-Here in this project I had a chance to use grid property while placing the cards: grid-template-areas and grid-template-columns/spans
+In this project I had a chance to use grid property while placing the cards: grid-template-areas and grid-template-columns/spans

 To see how, may see the code snippet below: